Sooner Politics.org

 0 Comments

-Join John and KTOK/iHeartRadio star Gwin Faulconer-Lippert for the rip-snorting, action-packed tale of one of the greatest men Oklahoma has ever produced.
-This is the 82nd episode of our original OKLAHOMA GOLD! radio program and podcast.
+Join John and KTOK/iHeartRadio star Gwin Faulconer-Lippert and learn how the man who wrote the Declaration of Independence and helped lead our fight for independence also cut the greatest real estate deal in history—while going head to head against none other than Napoleon Bonaparte!
+This is the 102nd episode of our original OKLAHOMA GOLD! radio program!
 Thank you Atwoods Stores for making it possible!
 Go HERE to listen to them all!
 Future episodes explore more great heroes, events, and movements of Oklahoma History.
-Thank you Atwoods Stores for making it possible!

 Atwoods Ranch & Home Logo